googleapis/google-cloud-python/docs/spanner/database-usage.rst

 .. note::

-    Creating an instance triggers a "long-running operation" and returns an :class:`google.cloud.spanner.database.Operation`
+    Creating an instance triggers a "long-running operation" and returns an :class:`~concurrent.futures.Future`-like object.
+Use
-    object.
-See :ref:`check-on-current-database-operation` for polling
+    the :meth:`~concurrent.futures.Future.result` method to wait for
-    to find out if the operation is completed.
+    and inspect the result.

 Update an existing Database